MtPaint, A Lighter Paint Utility

 MtPaint may be just the ticket.

-In fact, the image shown in the MtPaint screen grab at left was designed
+In fact, the image shown in the MtPaint screen grab above was designed

-using MtPaint and placed on a bowling shirt image at my Printfection Bowling Duds
+using MtPaint and placed on a bowling shirt image at my Cafepress Bowling Duds

 store.
 You can see the image on shirts just by clicking on it